See the menu on the left for profiles of our full team, including attorneys and fellows not pictured below.

-Prior to joining Bredhoff & Kaiser, Tzvi represented union-affiliated employee benefit plans in compliance and administrative matters and in litigation, including collection actions, benefit claim cases, and withdrawal liability suits.
+Prior to joining Bredhoff & Kaiser, for more than a decade Tzvi represented union-affiliated employee benefit plans – including an I.U.P.A.T.-affiliated plan and a construction industry plan -- in compliance and administrative matters and in litigation, including collection actions, benefit claim cases, and withdrawal liability suits at Cohen, Weiss and Simon LLP.

 Tzvi graduated magna cum laude from the Benjamin N. Cardozo School of Law in 2007, where he was a Notes Editor of the Cardozo Law Review, a Public Service Scholar and Dean’s Distinguished Scholar, a member of the Order of the Coif, and a recipient of the ABA/BNA Award of Excellence in the Study of Labor & Employment Law.